phagmaier/kuhn-poker-solver/README.md

 # KUHN POKER SOLVER IN C++

 ## SUMMARY
+Solving Kuhn poker in c++ by creating a binary tree where each node represents a decision in the game tree.
+Using a counter factual regret minimization algorithm in order to reduce the regret and find the Nash equilibrium.
+Hoping to expand this out into a actual poker solver.

 ### KUHN POKER DESCRIPTION
 Kuhn poker is a simplified version of poker.
 There are only three